 All horses are fed ad lib hay (never runs out) through slow-feeder/trickle nets, which are re-filled twice daily including weekends see How We Hay for more information.

 A track system in never finished!
 We are also adding improvements and expansion to improve AVL.
 Some of my future plans include:

-- Additional surfaces
+- Additional surfaces and enrichment opportunities

 - Planting more trees and hedges